MiguelSombrero/sql-query-builder/docs/supported.md

 Sql-query-builder validates all user input that is comes in String format.
 Double, int, long and other primitive types is not validated.

-Implementation of the validators can be found in package `.../main/java/validation/`.
+Implementation of the validators can be found in package `src/main/java/validation/`.

+Validators is used by `ValueAppender` class found in package `src/main/java/builder/appender`.
+User input is validated before appending it to the query string.

 ## <a name="parametrized"></a>Parametrized queries